 Flight ticket; Hotel extras (telephone, mini bar, etc); Other meals except for breakfast; Photographing or filming fees at the visited sites; Tips; Travel insurance; Personal expenses

 Day 1 – Thursday: SOFIA

-Arrival in Sofia, the capital of Bulgaria where your eastern Europe tour starts.
-Pick-up from the airport and transfer to your hotel.
+Arrival in Bucharest, the capital city of Romania.
+Pickup from the airport and transfer to your hotel.
 The rest of the day is free.

 Day 2 – Thursday

 FULL DAY TOUR OF BUCHAREST (1h30min drive)

 After breakfast, full day sightseeing tour of Bucharest including visit of the famous Parliament Palace.
 The walking tour includes the Revolution Square and the bustling old center of Bucharest.
 You’ll admire as well The Village Museum and famous boulevards and neighborhoods of this interesting city.